kaustubhgupta/Hacktoberfest/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

+-   [ ] I have read the contribution guidelines before making this PR.
 -   [ ] My code follows the style guidelines of this project
 -   [ ] I have performed a self-review of my own code
 -   [ ] I have commented in my code, particularly in hard-to-understand areas